 How will Viruses Affect Your Fish?

-The effects that viruses have on fish will depend on the type.
-One of the oldest fish viruses is carp pox.
-Fish that have this virus will often display lesions which are raised, and they may also be milky in appearance.
-Carp pox itself is benign, but can be hazardous to fish if it results in a bacterial infection.
-Carp pox is also a problem among koi because these fish are sought after for their beauty, and this virus causes lesion which, while harmless, will make them unsightly in appearance.
+Carp Pox: Carp pox is one of the oldest fish viruses.
+Fish that have this virus will often display lesions which are raised and they may also be milky in appearance.
+Although carp pox itself is benign, it can be hazardous to fish if it results in a bacterial infection.
+Carp pox is also a problem for koi, which are fish that are primarily sought after for their beauty.
+Due to the lesions caused by Carp pox, while potentially harmless, will make them unsightly in appearance.

-Goldfish are susceptible to a condition called herpesviral hematopoietic necrosis.
-It is common among fish in the United States, and gold fish which are infected may become anorectic and display gills which are pale in appearance.
-The kidneys and spleen of the fish will often become enlarged, and gold fish which survive can become carriers.
-These carriers will display signs of the virus whenever they become stressed.
+Herpesviral Hematopoietic Necrosis: Goldfish are susceptible to a condition called Herpesviral hematopoietic necrosis, which is common among fish in the United States.
+Goldfish that are infected may become anorectic and display gills which are pale in appearance.
+The kidneys and spleen of the fish will often become enlarged, which can be deadly.
+Goldfish that do survive can become carriers and will only display signs of the virus whenever they become stressed.

 Symptoms of Viruses

 - Lesions appear on the gills

 - Fish display ascites

 Fitz’s Fish Ponds is the Best Fish Care Specialist to Help You Combat Viruses